codylindley/react-app-dawn/README.md

 However, a time will come when knowing the details off all aspects of a development stack will be required.
 When this happens you'll need something that is more boilerplate and less application seed.
 That is React App Dawn.

-## Brief description of tools used (including implementation deails):
+## Broad description of tools used (including implementation deails):

 ### Node Version Manager